-If you like this sort of independent art criticism, that doesn’t need to answer to anyone and has no outside limitations, consider throwing me a bone.
+If you like this sort of independent art criticism, that doesn’t need to answer to anyone and has no outside limitations, consider helping me stay afloat.
 Through Patreon, you can give $1 (or more) per month to help keep me going (y’know, so I don’t have to put art back on the back-burner while I slog away at a full-time job).
 Ah, if only I could amass a few hundred dollars per month this way, I could focus entirely on my art and writing.
 See how it works here.

 Or go directly to my account.

 Or you can make a small, one time donation to help me keep on making art and blogging (and restore my faith in humanity simultaneously).

 If an advertisement appears below, I have no control of it and get no proceeds.